 Note: If you are exporting your results to Excel, you should expand all groups so that you have access to the permissions matrix information of all members.

-Guest Links: SharePoint in Office 365 has a feature called Guest Links which allows you to easily share documents with external, anonymous users.
-There are two types of links depending on the permissions that should be given out to anyone with the link: View Only and Edit.
+Guest Links: SharePoint in Microsoft 365 has a feature called Guest Links which allows you to easily share documents with external, anonymous users.
+There are 2 types of links depending on the permissions that should be given out to anyone with the link: View Only and Edit.
 By default, these links do not exist and must be enabled manually.
 When this happens, SharePoint creates hidden user accounts, one for each link type: Guest Reader and Guest Contributor.
-ShareGate Desktop represents these accounts in the Permissions Matrix Report as a single user account, Anonymous Guest Link with Contribute and/or Read access, allowing you to quickly gather the documents that are accessible from outside your enterprise.
+ShareGate Desktop represents these accounts in the Permissions matrix report as a single user account, Anonymous Guest Link with Contribute and/or Read access, allowing you to quickly gather the documents that are accessible from outside your enterprise.

-External User Invitations: Sites, lists, libraries and documents can be shared with external users in Office 365, through the means of an invitation.
+External User Invitations: Sites, lists, libraries, and documents can be shared with external users in Microsoft 365, through the means of an invitation.
 Invitations usually expire after a week.
-Since these invitations can be used to access certain resources in your site, ShareGate Desktop displays them in the Permissions Matrix Report.
-As long as the invitation is not accepted and doesn't expire, an entry will be added in the Permissions Matrix Report displaying the email address associated with the invitation, along with a special icon as depicted in the image below.
+Since these invitations can be used to access certain resources in your site, ShareGate Desktop displays them in the Permissions matrix report.
+As long as the invitation is not accepted and doesn't expire, an entry will be added in the Permissions matrix report displaying the email address associated with the invitation, along with a special icon as depicted in the image below.

-- If a group is expanded, its users will be visible in the Excel spreadsheet, but it if it is collapsed, only the group will be included.
-The same applies to permissions matrix, which will not be included in the spreadsheet when they are collapsed.
+- If a group is expanded, its users will be visible in the Excel spreadsheet, but if it is collapsed, only the group will be included.
+The same applies to the permissions matrices, which will not be included in the spreadsheet when they are collapsed.

-- The Permissions Matrix Report will not display Limited Access permission levels, however you can run a Clean Limited Access Access action to get rid of unused Limited Access permission levels that no longer relate to any existing permissions on site elements.
+- The Permissions matrix report will not display Limited Access permission levels; however, you can run a Clean Limited Access action to get rid of unused Limited Access permission levels that no longer relate to any existing permissions on-site elements.